- 1. General Conditions

-Upon termination of the fellowship, any unexpended balance of funds must be returned to the CHS.
+Upon termination of the project, any unexpended balance of funds must be returned to the CHS.

-Fellowship recipients are required to provide a project progress report; this report summarizing the progress to date will serve as the basis for project continuance and will also provide supporting rationale, if required, for approval of project modifications, and/or extension requests.
-The report should be prepared in close consultation with the research supervisor.
+Research grant recipients are required to provide a project progress report for each year of funding allocation.
+This report will serve as the basis for review of the project and approval of second year funding, where applicable.
+The progress report will also provide supporting rationale, if required, for approval of project modifications, and/or extension requests.

-Within 2 months of the end of the funding period, the Canadian Hemophilia Society requires a final report on activities undertaken during the tenure of the Fellowship and on the results of the project.
-The CHS also requires that the fellow provide an approximately 250-word lay abstract (Grade 12 readability) describing his or her activities and the results of the project for inclusion in the Society's publications and for presentation at the CHS medical and scientific symposiums.
+Within 2 months of the end of the funding period, the Canadian Hemophilia Society requires a final report on the results of the project.
+The CHS also requires that the researcher provide an approximately 250-word lay abstract (Grade 12 readability) describing the outcomes of the research for inclusion in the Society's publications and for presentation at the CHS medical and scientific symposiums.

-Failure to fulfill these requirements can lead to exclusion from future fellowship/research grant competitions.
+Failure to fulfill these requirements can lead to exclusion from future research grant competitions.
 If delay is anticipated, the CHS must be informed.

-The Canadian Hemophilia Society MUST be informed of any publications that are based on research funded by the Canadian Hemophilia Society and all such publications, scientific communications and media releases related to the award MUST acknowledge the support of the Canadian Hemophilia Society and Shire.
+The Canadian Hemophilia Society MUST be informed of any publications that are based on research funded by the Canadian Hemophilia Society and all such publications MUST acknowledge the support of the Canadian Hemophilia Society and Pfizer Canada.
 Researchers are encouraged to present study results, when possible, even if preliminary, at hemophilia conferences (e.g., World Federation of Hemophilia Congress, Rendez-Vous, etc.).

 The CHS must be informed of any commercial exploitation arising from the CHS-supported activity.
 However, the CHS does not claim proprietary rights to inventions resulting from research supported by its funds.
 The onus is on the grantee to seek patent protection in collaboration with the university or institute for inventions or developments arising from the CHS-supported research.